Most of the content covered here will be specific to the Bay Area. Landscape differences due to geographical location are mentioned briefly below.

 A software engineering job is perhaps the most flexible job that exists in terms of hours, location and environment.
 Physical location is usually not an issue and there are many tech companies that are fully remote.
 There's no formal attire to be worn and working hours are generally flexible.
 Your co-workers would stare at you weirdly if you came to work wearing a shirt and tie.

-If you dream of working at a top-tier tech company one day, getting hired via an intern conversion is by far the easiest way to achieve that.
+If you dream of working at a top tech company one day, getting hired via an intern conversion is by far the easiest way to achieve that.
 Internship interviews are extremely short (usually just 2 rounds whereas interviews for full-time roles are usually 4-5 rounds).
-Internships allow you to work at a company over a short period of time (3 months or so) and helps in understanding the company and engineering culture better.
-Companies also tend to give higher return job offers to high performing interns as they have proven to be effective at the job and fits into the culture; hence hiring them is considered to be relatively low-risk.
+Internships allow you to work at a company over a short period of time (3 months or so) and helps in getting a first-hand understanding of the company and engineering culture.
+Companies also tend to give higher return job offers to high performing interns as they have proven to be effective at the job and can work with existing employees; hence hiring them is considered to be relatively low-risk.

-Top tech companies pay a ridiculous amount for interns:
+Top tech companies pay a ridiculous amount even for junior candidates:

 Companies have different focuses depending on the stage they are at and the types of work to be done can also be vastly different.
 In the earlier stages where product-market fit hasn't been found, companies would be rapidly iterating on products and features, whereas larger companies that have already found the right product will focus on scaling their infrastructure and growing their users.
 Liquid compensation is also lower at early-stage companies due to the equity not being worth any money, but there is the chance of earning a lot more if/when the company IPOs or gets acquired.